Home » Training

 Assessing knowledge, measuring progress and gathering information from online students can be tricky.
 This session will demonstrate how to create and manage tests, test pools and surveys most effectively..
 We will discuss services provided in uploading test banks and how to use the new Mobile test feature in Blackboard Learn.

-The Discussion Board is a communication medium for posting and responding to messages.
-Conversations are grouped as threads that contain a main posting and all related replies.
-An advantage of the Discussion Board is that threads are logged and organized.
-This session will demonstrate how to access, add, modify remove, and manage forums on the Discussion Board.
+Blackboard's Discussion Board is a communication medium for posting and responding to course messages.
+You can also get creative and use it for peer grading, and group project collaborations.
+Discussion Board threads are logged and organized.
+This session will demonstrate how to create, access, add, modify remove, and manage forums on the Discussion Board.

-This session will demonstrate collaborative tools that allow users to participate in both synchronous and asynchronous course communications.
-Examples of these include real-time chats, individual/group student journaling and collaborative writing spaces.
+Get your online class off to a good start with an "icebreaker" activity.
+We will also be looking at different ideas for promoting that important feeling of community in your class from the first week.
+This session will demonstrate collaborative tools for both synchronous and asynchronous course communications.
+Examples of these include real-time chats, journaling and collaborative writing spaces.
 Participants will learn how to create and manage the various collaborative environments.

 The Grade Center is deceptively simple.
 People are often surprised just how easily the grade center can be made to work FOR them, making their lives easier.
 This session will demonstrate how to change the display and options, add and modify graded item , add and modify a grade, work with grades offline,, manage grade weighting, view and modify the details for grade items, and view user statistics.
 It will also show how to sort and filter items by category.